xeodocs/design-xeodocs-com/README.md

 # XeoContext

-XeoContext is a modern "System Design" visualization tool built with Next.js and Tailwind CSS.
+XeoContext is a modern "System Design" visualization tool.
 It is designed to be a lightweight, self-contained viewer for:

 - **System Design documents**: Markdown files with Mermaid diagram support.
 - **OpenAPI definitions**: visualized using Swagger UI.
 - **AsyncAPI definitions**: visualized using AsyncAPI React component.

-The application is designed to be deployed as a Docker container with a read-only volume mounted to provide the content.
+XeoContext is designed to be deployed as a Docker container with a read-only volume mounted to provide the content.

 ## Features